Software Developer, Quality Assurance Analyst, or Tester

 The following are examples of types of software developers:

-Applications software developers design computer applications, such as word processors and games, for consumers.
+Applications software developers design computer applications, such as games, for consumers.
 They may create custom software for a specific customer or commercial software to be sold to the general public.
-Some applications software developers create complex databases for organizations.
-They also create programs that people use over the Internet and within a company’s intranet.
+Some applications software developers create databases or programs for use internally or online.

 Work Environment Details